 Full disclosure about risks of trading digital currency (cryptocurrency) are provided on-site, so traders are under no illusions.
 It is an inherently volatile asset category, which can rise or fall precipitously at any time.
-Client money protection offers the following benefits to all real money traders:
+Client money protection offers the following benefits to all traders:

 - Negative Balance Protection

 - An Investor Compensation Fund

 - An Easy to Use Trading Platform with Competitive Spreads

 Plus500 is 100% debt-free and the company has notable liquidity and capital reserves to ensure that it meets with statutory requirements in each of its licensed jurisdictions.
 The Investor Compensation Fund is required according to CYSEC for all Cyprus Investment Firms.
 The range of services covered by the investor compensation fund includes dealing on own account, execution of orders on behalf of clients, transmission of orders, and reception of orders.

 With negative balance protection, customers will not lose more funds than they currently have available in their account.
 This is safeguarded by way of the margin call feature, which prevents accounts from going into the red.
 It may occur from time to time that a balance becomes negative while you’re waiting for funds to be deposited into your account to maintain an open position.